Velythyl/velythyl.github.io/_pages/about.md

 to vulgarize robotics and deep learning for the general population.

 My other computer science interests mainly deal with functional programming and compilation.
-Oh, how I wish I could use [Scala](https://www.scala-lang.org/) for machine learning...

 In my spare time I boulder, hangout with friends, got to a lot of techno and jazz events, and write.
 I like learning languages: I speak French and English fluently, I am learning Japanese right now (yes, yes, it's to read manga, don't judge me),